The science behind dry body brushing and how to do it effectively

-Brush your stomach and chest in a clockwise motion to stimulate digestion, and then work your arms from the hands/wrists up towards your shoulders.
+Brush your stomach and chest in a clockwise motion, and then work your arms from the hands/wrists up towards your shoulders.

 When it comes to your back brush, from your neck in a downwards direction and from your lower back upwards.

 Do shower afterwards.
-Showering will wash away all those dead skin cells and toxins excreted through the skin’s surface.
+Showering will wash away all those dead skin cells and leave the skin surface clean and clear.

-Do brush your bod in the morning.
-The morning is when your body is winding up and ready to roll, you want to kick-start your detoxification process early.
-Brushing before your body enters a state of rest won’t have the same effect.
+Do brush in the morning (if you can).
+The morning is when your body is winding up so you want to kick-start your lymphatic and circulatory systems.

 Do consult your doctor if you suffer from skin allergies, sensitive skin or are pregnant.